Non-central limit theorem for non-linear functionals of vector valued Gaussian stationary random fields: Preparatory results for the proof of the main theorems.

-In formulas (\ref{2.1}) and (\ref{2.2}) we gave a useful representation of the normalized random sum $S_N$ investigated in Theorem~1.2A in the form of a sum of $k$-fold multiple Wiener--It\^o integrals.
-Let us observe that the kernel functions $f^N_{k_1,\dots,k_d}(x_1,\dots,x_k)$ of these Wiener--It\^o integrals satisfy the relation
+In formulas (\ref{2.1}) and (\ref{2.2}) the normalized random sum $S_N$ investigated in Theorem~3.2 is written in the form of a sum of $k$-fold multiple Wiener--It\^o integrals.
+Let us observe that the kernel functions $c_{k_1,\dots,k_d}f^N(x_1+\cdots+x_k)$ of these Wiener--It\^o integrals satisfy the relation

 for all indices $k_1,\dots, k_d$ such that $k_j\ge0$, $1\le j\le d$, and $k_1+\cdots+k_d=k$ with the function